Kenan Sahin Dean, MIT School of Humanities, Arts, and Social Sciences

 Meeting great challenges

-Dean Nobles' international, comparative research focuses on retrospective justice in light of ethnic and racial conflicts.
-She is the author of two books, Shades of Citizenship: Race and the Census in Modern Politics (Stanford University Press, 2000) and The Politics of Official Apologies (Cambridge University Press, 2008), and is co-editor with Jun-Hyeok Kwak of Inherited Responsibility and Historical Reconciliation in East Asia (Routledge Press, 2013).
+She is the author of two books, Shades of Citizenship: Race and the Census in Modern Politics (Stanford University Press, 2000), The Politics of Official Apologies (Cambridge University Press, 2008), and co-editor with Jun-Hyeok Kwak of Inherited Responsibility and Historical Reconciliation in East Asia (Routledge Press, 2013).
+Her scholarship has also appeared in the Annual Review of Political Science, Daedalus, American Journal of Public Health, and several edited books.

-Nobles is a graduate of Brown University, where she majored in History.
+Nobles is a graduate of Brown University where she majored in History.
 She received her MA and PhD in Political Science from Yale University.
 Nobles has held fellowships at Boston University's Institute for Race and Social Division and Harvard University's Radcliffe Center for Advanced Study.
-She has served on the editorial boards of Polity, American Political Science Review, and currently serves on the editorial board of Perspectives on Politics.
+She has served on the editorial boards of Polity, American Political Science Review, and Perspectives on Politics journals.
+Nobles has also been involved in faculty governance at MIT and beyond, serving as the Associate Chair of the MIT Faculty from 2007–2009 and Vice-President of the American Political Science Association, 2013-14.

 About The Politics of Official Apologies